Having the proper baking tools is important for success in the kitchen, and these 15 must-have kitchen tools are perfect for the everyday home baker.

 8. Mixing Bowls

-I love my stainless steel mixing bowls, which were also a wedding present.
+I love my stainless steel mixing bowls.
 There are six sizes, ranging from extra small to extra large, giving you a wide variety of sizes to work with.
 They also stack together, giving you more space in your cupboard.

 What to use mixing bowls for: